Central limit theorems for discretized occupation time functionals: Introduction

 For $T>0$ let $X=(X_{t})_{0\leq t\leq T}$ be an $\R^{d}$-valued continuous Itô semimartingale on a filtered probability space $(\Omega,\c F,(\c F_{t})_{0\leq t\leq T},\P)$.
 Consider the approximation of the \emph{occupation time functional}

-for a function $f$ from discrete observations $X_{t_{k}}$ at times $t_{k}=k\Delta_{n}$, where $\Delta_{n}=T/n$ and $k\in\{0,\dots,n\}$.
+for a function $f$ from discrete observations $X_{t_{k}}$ at equidistant times $t_{k}=k\Delta_{n}$, where $\Delta_{n}=T/n$ and $k\in\{0,\dots,n\}$.
 This discretization problem appears naturally in numerical analysis and statistics for stochastic processes.
 The mathematical challenge is to determine an optimal approximation method and the rate at which convergence takes place.
-Clearly, this should depend on the regularity of $f$.
+A canonical choice is the Riemann estimator

-Since paths of continuous semimartingales are almost 1/2-Hölder-regular, the same holds for a path $t\mapsto f(X_{t})$, if $f$ is at least Lipschitz continuous.
-This allows only for lower order quadrature rules, achieving almost the pathwise rate of convergence $\Delta_{n}^{1/2}$ for $n\rightarrow\infty$, cf. \citep{Cruz-Uribe2002}.
-From a probabilistic point of view, a natural estimator is the conditional expectation $\E[\Gamma_{t}(f)|\mathcal{G}_{n}]$, where $\c G_{n}=\sigma(X_{t_{k}}:k\in\{0,\dots,n\})$ is the sigma field generated by the data.
-When $f$ is the identity and $X$ is a Brownian motion, it is well-known that $\E[\Gamma_{t}(f)|\c G_{n}]$ is given by the trapezoidal rule (cf. \citep{diaconis1988bayesian}, see also Remark \ref{rem:trapezoidal} below).
-In Chapter 6 of \citep{jacod2011discretization}, on the other hand, it was shown that already the Riemann estimator
+which has been analysed in several recent papers to obtain weak and strong $L^p(\P)$-approximations of $\Gamma_{t}(f)$ for non-smooth functions $f$ with rates of convergence depending on the properties of the process $X$ and on the regularity of $f$, cf. \cite{Altmeyer2017, Altmeyer:2017dza, Ganychenko2015, Kohatsu-Higa2014}.
+Central limit theorems for occupation and local times have been shown in \cite{ivanovs2022optimal}.

-satisfies a central limit theorem with rate $\Delta_{n}$, when $f\in C^{2}(\R^{d})$.
-This improves considerably on the pathwise rate of convergence.
-Interestingly, the weak limit depends only on $\nabla f$ and therefore it seems that the central limit theorem might also hold for less smooth functions.
-The proof relies crucially on Itô's formula and therefore works only for $f\in C^{2}(\R^{d})$.
-The only other related result in the literature is Corollary 3.4 of \citep{Ngo2011} for the occupation time $\Gamma_{t}(\I_{[K,\infty)})$, $K\in\R$, with rate $\Delta_{n}^{3/4}$.
-The specific analysis is restricted to indicator functions and $X$ being a Brownian motion.
-As we will see below, the main difficulty for less smooth functions is to control the asymptotic bias, which may dominate in the limit.
-Other works focus on strong $L^{p}$-approximations for the error $\Gamma_{t}(f)-\widehat{\Gamma}_{t,n}(f)$ for various processes $X$ and functions $f$ with Hölder or fractional $L^{2}$-Sobolev regularity, cf. \citep{Altmeyer:2017dza} for an overview.
+For smooth $f$ more can be said, because then the process $t\mapsto f(X_t)$ is again a continuous Itô semimartingale.
+It is well-known (e.g., \cite{gobet2007discrete}) that in this case the weak approximation error is of order $O(\Delta_n)$.
+A central limit theorem for $\Delta_n^{-1}(\Gamma_{\Delta_n\lfloor t/\Delta_n\rfloor}(f)-\widehat{\Gamma}_{t,n}(f))$ was obtained in \citep[Chapter 6]{jacod2011discretization} with the weak limit depending only on $\nabla f$.
+This suggests that the central limit theorem might also hold for less smooth functions, but the proof of \citep{jacod2011discretization} relies crucially on Itô's formula and is therefore restricted to $f\in C^{2}(\R^{d})$.